 - Always spell check content in all fields - body copy, headlines and titles.
 If possible, have someone else proofread your work.
 Run the spell check function in the CMS again before submitting a page to be publish and ensure there are no broken links on the page.

 - Every word matters.
 Most content is found via search engines.
 The words you use let search engines gauge how relevant SLU.edu is to their search.
 Once a person is on your page, they generally will only read a small portion.
 Use headlines, subheads, bullets, bolding and other formatting to help make your key points.

 - You should have a strategic goal for each page you create or maintain on the site.
 Common goals are enrollment and support.

-Do not use "Last Updated" or "Under Construction" lines.
+- Do not use "Last Updated" or "Under Construction" lines.
 Update your content as often as it requires and do not launch new content before it is ready.

-General information about the University, such as the campus map and the mission statement, has already been developed.
+- General information about the University, such as the campus map and the mission statement, has already been developed.
 Rather than recreating or cutting and pasting the information into your web page, please simply link to the top-level content.

 - As with any content provided on behalf of the University, all SLU websites must comply

 with the following University and federal policies.